 The ten companies in Figure 1 are far from the only companies that are affected by the net funded status of pension plans.
 In 2012 alone, we found 45 companies with overfunded pensions totaling over $5.3 billion and 1,096 companies with underfunded pensions totaling over $811 billion.
 Companies clearly prefer to leave their pensions underfunded in order to boost short-term profits by committing cash elsewhere.

 Since underfunded pensions decrease the amount of cash available to be returned to shareholders, companies with significant pension underfunding will have a meaningfully lower economic book value when this adjustment is applied.
 General Motors is one of the worst offenders for underfunded pensions.
 GM’s pension and post-retirement plans have $84 billion in assets and $119 billion in projected benefit obligations.

 Without removing the $35 billion in pension underfunding on GM’s books, the company would have a price to economic book value ratio of 1.1, which we classify as Very Attractive.
-Removing that $35 billion increases the ratio to 4.3, which qualifies as Very Dangerous.
+Removing that $35 billion increases the ratio to 4.3, which qualifies as Very Unattractive.

 Investors who ignore over and under funded pensions are not getting a true picture of the cash available to shareholders.
 Diligence pays.

 Sam McBride contributed to this report.